-Obviously, your team will receive feedback in one heuristic evaluation session from the two evaluators of another group, who is doing the previous step (B).
-For this lab (and for M3), two evaluations for the wireframe are required: if you can find more than two evaluators for your prototype, please do that.
+Obviously, your team should receive feedback in one heuristic evaluation session from the two evaluators of another group, who is doing the previous step (B).
+For this lab (and for M2), two evaluations for both prototypes are required: if you can find more than two evaluators for your paper prototypes, please do that.

-Have a copy of Nielsen's heuristics and severity ratings ready for each evaluator and provide them with a template to fill out while conducting the evaluation, including both a space for noting usability problems and for reporting the joint feedback.
+Have a copy of Nielsen's heuristics and severity ratings ready for each evaluator and provide them with a template to fill out while conducting the evaluation, including both a space for noting usability problems and for reporting the comparative feedback.
 An online spreadsheet (sample template, as a Google Sheet), shared with your team and the evaluators, could be the best way to ease the communication and collect the results.
-Please, notice that the sample template has two sheets/tabs in it, with the second sheet serving a single evaluator (so it can be duplicated or each evaluator can have its own separate spreadsheet).
+Please, notice that the sample template has two sheets/tabs in it, with the second sheet serving a single evaluator (so it can be duplicated, or each evaluator can have its own separate spreadsheet).

 After receiving all the evaluations, write down a list of potential changes that your group plans to implement.
 Justify each change by explaining which piece of feedback generates the particular change.
+Finally, describe whether you are going to continue with Prototype #1, Prototype #2, or by combining features from both (if it makes sense).